September 15, 2025Serverless

-10 Serverless Best Practices for Production Applications
+AWS Serverless Best Practices

 After deploying hundreds of serverless applications to production, we've learned what works and what doesn't.
 These battle-tested best practices will help you build scalable, maintainable, and cost-effective serverless applications on AWS.
-Need expert help?
-Check out our serverless development services.

-Design for Statelessness
+1. Design for Statelessness

 Lambda functions are ephemeral by design.
 Never store state in function memory or the filesystem beyond the execution context.